-The purpose of this course is to deepen your awareness of Emotional Intelligence (EI) – the capacity to be aware of, channel, and express one's emotions, and to handle interpersonal relationships judiciously and empathetically.
-These foundational life principles can be applied at work and also in your personal relationships.
+The purpose of this interactive course is to deepen our awareness of Emotional Intelligence (El) - the capacity to channel and express one's emotions, and to engage in interpersonal relationships effectively and empathetically.

 At the completion of this course, the participants will be able to:

-- Improve Emotional Intelligence by growing social- and self-awareness.
+- Improve Emotional Intelligence by increasing social- and self-awareness.

 - Reveal personal 'blind spots' and 'masks' to strengthen personal relationships.